sandokim/sandokim.github.io/_posts/Registration/2025-01-02-point-cloud-registration.md

 > [GaussReg: Fast 3D Registration with Gaussian Splatting](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/02380.pdf)

 **Point cloud registration is a fundamental problem for larges-cale 3D scene scanning and reconstruction.**

+### HLoc vs GaussReg

+Our GaussReg is 44× faster than HLoc (SuperPoint as the feature extractor and SuperGlue as the matcher) with comparable accuracy.